Mac Andrew

 Mac Andrew (born 4 December 2003) is a professional Australian rules footballer playing for the Gold Coast Suns in the Australian Football League (AFL).

 Early life

 Andrew was born in Cairo, Egypt, to South Sudanese parents.
-In 2005, at 18 months of age, he moved to Australia with his family.
-He began playing Australian rules football for Wantirna South at the under-9s level and also played basketball throughout his upbringing.
-Andrew progressed his with through the junior football ranks before being selected to represent the Dandenong Stingrays in the NAB League.
+In 2005, at 18 months old, he moved to Australia with his family.
+He began playing Australian rules football for Wantirna South at the under-9s level and later played at Berwick, he also played basketball throughout his upbringing.
+Andrew progressed through the junior football ranks before being selected to represent the Dandenong Stingrays in the NAB League.
 He was also a member of the Melbourne Demons' Next Generation Academy but was later ruled ineligible to be selected by the Demons due to restrictions on NGA prospects bid on with first round picks.
 At the age of 17, Andrew was drafted to the Gold Coast Suns with pick 5 in the 2021 AFL draft and became the first player of South Sudanese heritage to be taken with a top five pick in the national draft.
+He was educated at St Joseph’s College in Ferntree Gully.